ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

   - Install Git

 #### Installing virtualenv
+If you already have virtualenv and know what it does, [skip](#creating-the-python-application) to the next section.

 Using virtualenv, you can create a virtual Python environment.
 This virtual environment will only contain the essential modules for your web-application.